neurodata-nomads/pymeda/README.md

 # PyMEDA
 Running MEDA on conjugate array-tomography (cAT) data that is stored in BOSS.
+There are two main features of this package:

+1. pyMEDA can access BOSS datastore to calculate features, such as mean intensity around synapse annotations.
+2. pyMEDA can plot features using LEMUR.

 ## System Requirements
 The software has been tested macOS Sierra 10.12.6 (2.9GHz Intel Core i5).